microconfig/microconfig/README.md

 Consider configuring your deployment tool to read env descriptor to know which services to deploy.

 # Running config build
-As we discussed Micronfig has its own format for configuration sources.
+As we discussed Microconfig has its own format for configuration sources.
-During config build Micronfig inlines all includes, resolves placeholders, evaluates expression language, copies templates, and stores the result values into plain *.properties or *.yaml files to a dedicated folder for each service.
+During config build Microconfig inlines all includes, resolves placeholders, evaluates expression language, copies templates, and stores the result values into plain *.properties or *.yaml files to a dedicated folder for each service.

 To run build you can download Microconfig release from https://github.com/microconfig/microconfig/releases.